Hopkins Library: The Dow House

-At Oct.
-7 meeting, members of the library board, headed by Joseph Vesely, said the move was mandatory because the library was bursting at the seams; there were so many books mashed on the crowded shelves there was no room to read.
+At an October 7 meeting, members of the library board, headed by Joseph Vesely, said the move was mandatory because the library was bursting at the seams; there were so many books mashed on the crowded shelves there was no room to read.
 He pointed out that in 1947, an amazing 1,917 people visited the library and 19,000 books were loaned in the cramped quarters; the only solution, he argued, was to move to the more spacious Dow House.
-At this same meeting, M.B.
-Hagen, representing The Civic and Commerce Association, pointed out that selling the house to Minneapolis Moline would make good business sense.
+At this same meeting, M. B. Hagen, representing The Civic and Commerce Association, pointed out that selling the house to Minneapolis Moline would make good business sense.
 Moline, he said, was in desperate need of office space, and moreover the risk of losing a cornerstone of the city was not worth taking.
 Hagen also argued that the Dow House was not an adequate facility for the library.

 When it came time to vote, the council sided with Vesely and moved the library to the Dow House; the city asked the Moline to vacate the premises by Jan.
 1, 1948.
 But the debate had not yet cooled.
 At the next meeting, on Oct.
 21, an official offer came in from Minneapolis Moline to purchase the house for $15,000.
 However, this offer was rejected—and the library officially moved into their new home in early 1948.

 Many people living today remember the Dow House, home of the Hopkins Library for 15 years, as the charming library of their youth and young adulthood.
 They have colorful memories of walking from room to room to find the book they sought, of two large fireplaces on each side of the south parlor, of the large staircase that spiraled up to the children's section.
 Circulation, Reference, Fiction and Non-Fiction were all on the first floor; in the dining room the shelves were so tall and over-burdened with books that the public wasn't allowed into the section: If you wanted a non-fiction book, you had to fill out a slip and the librarian would get the item for you.
 In the warmer months, people would bring their families, picnic on the grounds and read books from the library.